This Garmin Instinct review dives deep into the ins and outs of the Garmin smartwatch.

 It also offers more advanced options like Virtual Partners and downloaded maps.
 A virtual partner is a training tool that helps you meet your fitness goals by setting a target speed or pace.
 In this case, you can set the rate of your virtual partner and try to keep pace with them through regular updates.

-Your most pressing questions answered.
+Your most pressing questions about the Garmin Instinct answered:

 The Instinct contains an internal, rechargeable lithium battery.
 When it is in smartwatch mode, it can last up to 14 days.
 It will last approximately 16 hours in GPS mode and 40 hours in UltraTrac setting.